Symfony: Sponsors

 Symfony is sponsored by SensioLabs, a French software developer and professional services provider.
 The first name was Sensio Framework, and all classes were therefore prefixed with sf.
-Later on when it was decided to launch it as open-source framework, the brainstorming resulted in the name symfony (being renamed to Symfony from version 2 and on), which matches the existing theme and class name prefixes.
+Later, when it was decided to launch it as an open-source framework, the brainstorming resulted in the name symfony (renamed to Symfony from version 2 onward), which matched the existing theme and class name prefixes.